watercourse-cc/watercourse/services.md

 ### Our locations

-We offer school-based clinics for children and families at:
+We offer school-based clinics for children and families throughout North and South Minneapolis.

-* Andersen United
-* Anne Sullivan Communications Center
-* Bancroft Elementary
-* CityView
-* Loring Elementary
-* Lucy Craft Laney
-* Lyndale Elementary
-* South Area Family Resource Center
-* Whittier International
+<iframe src="https://www.google.com/maps/d/u/1/embed?mid=zqgKN69LSyDg.kWzkLXgNak4o" width="640" height="480"></iframe>

 We also offer some services at other locations, including South High, Anwatin Middle School, and some in-home therapy.